WFreelandEcon/drafts-documentation/beta-changelog.md

 ---
 # Changelog

+#### v0.1.1.49

+- **New:** CallbackURL scripting object.
+Allows scripting of x-callback-url calls, similar to Callback URL step, but better suited to sequencing calls or working with results.
+[Docs](https://github.com/agiletortoise/drafts-documentation/wiki/CallbackURL)
+- **New:** Support for "allowEmpty" parameter in URL schemes where appropriate.
+- **Fix:** Some dialogs with longer messages could result in clipping of buttons.
+- **New:** Add `lastError` property to event object to track errors that might occur when updating.
+- **Fix:** `Calendar.findOrCreate(...)` was not finding calendars properly, resulting in duplicate calendar creation.

+#### v0.1.1.48

+- **Change:** Improve watch complication assets.
+- **Change:** If background email generates blank body, add a space to prevent Mailgun error.

 #### v0.1.1.47

 - **New:** Watch app.
 I have some other plans for it, but it is currently a port of the updated D4 watch app.
 Not super well tested, but I think it mostly works.
 Going to run it through the paces myself this weekend.
 Will circle back on it and add Siri and some other planned features soon.
 I made a couple UI flips just to make it distinguishable from the D4 watch app.